danielxhogan/dotfiles/install.md

 - mistakes in the two files edited below can cause the system not to boot

 ```
-// get the ids of the gpu grapics and audio devices eg. 10de:1c82
+// get the ids of the gpu graphics and audio devices eg. 10de:1c82
 lspci -nnk

 // edit grub config